 Free drop-in single session counseling services are offered at multiple locations in the Edmonton area, which will assist you in drawing upon your own strengths and abilities along with providing information that will help you create a plan for the change you most want in your life.

-We’re here when you need us.
-Call us and we’ll ask what you need, what we can do to help, and nothing else.
+e4c is a non-profit charitable organization that has been working for almost 50 years to help vulnerable people here and now.
+Call them and they’ll ask what you need, what they can do to help, and nothing else.
 No lectures and no judgment.
-Then we’ll get to work connecting you to the right resources and support.
+Then they’ll get to work connecting you to the right resources and support.

 Early Childhood Resource ProgramFifth floor | 1101 5 St. | Nisku, AB | T9E 2X3